Newly Swissed Online Magazine

 17 interesting facts about Switzerland’s lakes and mountains

 Switzerland was pretty flat a few million years ago.
 This was until the plates started moving, creating the Alps as we know them today.
-What is left of earth’s sliding and shifting is a unique geography with hundreds of valleys, river sources, lakes and peaks.
+What is left of the earth’s sliding and shifting is a unique geography with hundreds of valleys, river sources, lakes, and peaks.

 Here are some interesting facts and figures about Switzerland’s lakes and mountains:

-For a landlocked country, 1500 lakes is not too shabby.
+For a landlocked country, 1500 lakes are not too shabby.

-Some lakes are more special than others, such as the largest lake in the Alpine region (Lake Geneva) and the largest body of water contained within Switzerland (Lake Neuchâtel).
+Some lakes are more special than others, such as the largest lake in the Alpine region (Lake Geneva) and the largest body of water in Switzerland (Lake Neuchâtel).
 Among the smallest lakes are Lago di Poschiavo and Oeschinensee.

 Bernina Pass Lake

-For the most part, the fresh water is so clear that you can drink out of rivers and lakes.
+The freshwater is so clear that you can drink from rivers and lakes.
 And if you cannot see the bottom of a lake, it is considered dirty.

 Lake Zurich

-Switzerland has more high peaks than any other country in Europe: 48 that are above 4000 meters.
+Switzerland has more high peaks than any other European country: 48 above 4000 meters.

 Gornetgrat Glacier, Zermatt.
 Switzerland